Incorporating the best of Agile for Customer Retention

 - Knowledge for Variation: Variation is inevitable.
 The size and complexity of the work is not uniform.
 Kanban reduces the overall impact of variation.

 - Theory of Knowledge: A culture of continuous improvement is necessary.
-Kanban enables metrics, operations, and retrospectives which supports hypothesizing and proving best practices.
+Kanban enables metrics, operations, and retrospectives which support hypothesizing and proving best practices.

 - Psychology: Employee engagement is critical.
 Kanban shows progress and demonstrates contributions of each team member.

-Similar parallels can be drawn for the Scrum framework of Agile.
-Essentially, these core Agile building blocks reflect Deming’s principles of Profound Knowledge, and can be applied across areas of work beyond their origins in software development.
-Together – Agile, Scrum, and Kanban (Agile Scrumban) – form an approach which is grounded in proven theory about effective systems of work.
+Another basic tenet of the Agile methodology is the Scrum (a set of practices used in agile project management that emphasize daily communication and the flexible reassessment of plans that are carried out in short, iterative phases of work).
+Along with Kanban, these core building blocks of the Agile methodology reflect Deming’s principles of Profound Knowledge and can be applied across areas of work beyond their origins in software development.
+Together, Agile, Scrum, and Kanban (Agile Scrumban), form an approach which is grounded in proven theory about effective systems of work.

-Consider how these fundamental tenets of Agile Scrumban are well supported in the world of Work Management (core to Customer Success):
+Consider how these fundamental tenets of Agile Scrumban are well supported in managing the work involved in customer retention (often done by Customer Success Managers):